Liberal groups: Allow extended voting in Wisconsin election

 There was no indication when the high court would rule.

-Wisconsin stands apart from other states in trying to hold to its April election date, even as Evers issued a statewide stay-at-home order that Wisconsin’s chief medical officer has credited for helping slow the rate of infections.
+Wisconsin stands apart from other states in trying to hold to its April election date, even as Evers issued a statewide stay-at-home order that Wisconsin’s chief medical officer says helped slow the rate of infections.

 Evers has said he can’t move or change the election on his own.
-He called a special session for Saturday afternoon, asking Republicans to take up bills that would convert the election to all-mail and give voters until May 26 to return ballots.
+He called a special session for Saturday, asking Republicans to take up bills that would convert the election to all-mail and give voters until May 26 to return ballots.
 Assembly Speaker Robin Vos and Senate Majority Leader Scott Fitzgerald, both Republicans, said they wouldn’t do it, and Saturday’s session was gaveled in and out in seconds.

 The election features the Democratic presidential primary between Joe Biden and Bernie Sanders, but a bigger concern for Republicans is a high-stakes state Supreme Court race featuring a conservative incumbent against a liberal challenger.